r-fernandezz/downshape/README.md

 # :point_right: Step by step

 - :one: Import files necessary into data folder
-- :two: Edit targets of “\_targets.R” file.
+- :two: Edit targets of “\_targets.R” file (and check if all “skip” argument into targets are “FALSE”)
 - :three: Run pipeline launching *make.R* script

 # :heavy_check_mark: Input Informations